MrUnderHill111/Multi-Instrument_Scale_Generator/README.md

+8/24/25 *note- I will slowly continue to add more instruments, scales, and overall fuctionality.
+Please feel free to request anything specific.

 A lightweight web-app that uses simple dropdown boxes to generate images of musical scales across a range of instruments and keys.
 This tool uses SVG image generation instead of relying on assets, enabling full functionality when downloaded for local desktop use.

 Instructions: